9kg Gas Bottle Instead of a 45kg Gas Bottle – Can I Connect a 9kg Gas Bottle to My House

 Vaporisation Problems – Not Enough Gas

-In addition to the safety issues, an 9kg gas bottle only vaporises at a rate of about 19MJ/hr when 80% full at an ambient temperature of 20°C. In winter, at 0°C, the rate would drop to around 12MJ/hr.
+In addition to the safety issues, an 9kg gas bottle only vaporises at a rate of about 19MJ/hr when 80% full at an ambient temperature of 20°C.

 Then, as the contents are used and you get down to 40% remaining, the vaporisation output would be about 6MJ/hr.